Bald eagle nest protection effort closes area of Pensacola Dam

 Those who want to view the activity at the eagles' nest can visit a designated area on the west side of the spillway channel.
 To access “Eagle Pass,” follow Broadway Avenue south out of Langley to N4475 Road, the road that runs below Pensacola Dam.
 Go east on N4475 until a bridge is crossed, then turn right (south) onto the dirt road and follow it around to the eagle viewing areas.

-Federal guidelines are used to determine the area of limited access, Alberty said, noting the restricted area is about three-quarters of a mile south of the main spillway.
+Federal guidelines are used to determine the area of limited access, Alberty said, noting that the restricted area is about three-quarters of a mile south of the spillway.

 "The public’s cooperation in obeying the signage and helping protect the nest has always been very helpful, and we are seeking that same kind of cooperation this year, as well,” Alberty said.